credmark/credmark-models-py/README.md

 The `ModelContext()` Class sets up the context for the model to run and can be accessed from a model as `self.context`.
 The base code can be found [here](https://github.com/credmark/credmark-model-framework-py/blob/main/credmark/model/context.py).
 It provides an interface for models to run other models, call contracts, get ledger data, use a web3 instance etc.

 It also enforces deterministic behavior for Models.
-The key utilities in  Model-Context are
+The key utilities in  `ModelContext` are
 - web3
 - contract
 - ledger